Course Outline

 Hardening Security for Terraform

-• Credential and secret management: least privilege, rotation, and protection
+• Securing state files and managing credentials and secrets with least privilege, rotation, and protection mechanisms

-• Identifying and addressing potential security vulnerabilities in Terraform workflows for government
+• Identifying where and how security can be compromised in Terraform workflows for government

 Reliability of Infrastructure and Testing